How do I get my degree?

 Do I need to attend the rehearsal?

 Rehearsal is optional, but strongly encouraged.
 Rehearsal will start at 2 p.m. on June 21 at the Mount Baker Theatre and will last about an hour.
 Please come prepared to pay for parking.
-Do not park in the lots behind MBT.
+Parking is available in The Parkade at 1300 Commercial Street and in metered spaces along Bellingham streets.
+Do not park in the lots behind Mount Baker Theatre.
 Those lots belong to private businesses and your vehicle will be ticketed or towed.
-Instead, use The Parkade at 1300 Commercial Street.

 What if I miss rehearsal?

 Be at Mount Baker Theatre by 6:15 PM at find the other graduating members of your program.
-Use the backdoor entrance behind MBT.
+Use the backdoor entrance behind Mount Baker Theatre.

 Do I have to wear a cap and gown at Commencement?